Capture & relive memories spatially

 3. Continuous improvement.
 Every capture must be able to be reprocessed with our latest version to enhance the reconstruction.

-And, I was about to have my first kid.
+And, it was personal: I was about to have my first kid.

 What I built & led